 Child Care Grants

-The State Board for Community and Technical Colleges administers the grant for the public two-year institutions.
+The State Board for Community and Technical Colleges administers a grant for the public two-year institutions.
 All grants are awarded for a period not exceeding two years and must be used to provide high quality, accessible, and affordable child care for students with children.

-- Child care vouchers or waiver of fees for on- and off-campus day care
+- Child care vouchers or waiver of fees for on and off-campus day care.

-- Subsidy reducing the cost of child care
+- Subsidy reducing the cost of child care.

-- Staffing to provide parents with child care for evening classes or uninterrupted study time
+- Staffing to provide parents with child care for evening classes or uninterrupted study time.

-- Wages for work study students to provide child care at the on-campus centers
+- Wages for work study students to provide child care at the on-campus centers.

-- Targeting of child care assistance to special populations, such as military veterans
+- Targeting of child care assistance to special populations, such as military veterans.

-- Professional development opportunities for on-campus care providers to improve the pre-school curriculum
+- Professional development opportunities for on-campus care providers to improve the pre-school curriculum.

-Note: Students and parents can find more information about paying for college at our partner site: Ready, Set, Grad.
+Students and parents can find more information about paying for college at our partner site: Ready, Set, Grad.